GlowTubeApp/GlowTube/README.md

 # GlowTube

 GlowTube is a modified version of *NewPipe*, designed to provide a better user experience.
+This is an open-source project.
+Before building, please extract res.zip.

 ## Features:
 - Ad-free experience